 I was lucky to be there on a Friday in the summer, which is when rock concerts are given–these are included with the price of admission.
 Just keep in mind that it gets really cold in the evening, even in the summer, so dress warm!

-I was really excited to see my Belle and Sebastian concert because on an episode of How I Met Your Mother, Ted Mosby dated a girl who was really into Belle and Sebastian, sock monkeys, and krav maga.
+I was really excited to see my Belle and Sebastian concert because on one of my favorite episodes of How I Met Your Mother, Ted Mosby dated a girl who was really into Belle and Sebastian, sock monkeys, and krav maga.

 Belle and Sebastian were most entertaining as well as musically noteworthy.
 You could tell they’d done some research on Copenhagen because they kept making jokes about Malmo, a Swedish city not far from Copenhagen.
 These jokes went over big with the Danish audience–is there a major Copenhagen/Malmo rivalry?
 In any case, I am always impressed with a rock band that knows its geography!